StanfordMSL/msl_quad/docs/source/software/basic_flight_controller.rst

 Basic Flight Controller
 =======================

 The flight controller is responsible for passing high level position information to the px4.
+The Controller is written in C++ and designed to be extended for multiple use cases.
+To develop your own controller see the controller development page.

 This page will cover how to use the basic pose controller:

-* Usage
+* `Usage`_
-* Troubleshooting
+* `Troubleshooting`_
-* ROS Parameters
+* `ROS Parameters`_

 Usage
 =====